-We selected OneLogin as our best choice for small businesses for a number of reasons, chief among them was the flexibility and scalability it offers.
-In addition, OneLogin boasts a relatively easy implementation process that supports the integration of multiple directory types and works across all devices and platforms, making it a versatile solution that can be adapted to most any business's existing system.
+We selected OneLogin as our best choice for small businesses for a number of reasons; chief among them was the flexibility and scalability it offers.
+In addition, OneLogin has a relatively easy implementation process that supports the integration of multiple directory types and works across all devices and platforms, making it a versatile solution that can adapt to most any business's existing system.

-OneLogin is also quite user friendly; it should be easy to introduce to your current staff upon implementation as well as new hires who will be introduced into the system as future new users.
+OneLogin is also quite user-friendly; it should be easy to introduce to your current staff upon implementation, as well as to new hires who will be introduced into the system later.
 OneLogin can also support multiple logins to the same application for one user, further easing adoption in the event a user maintains multiple accounts for the same application.

-OneLogin allows you to tailor the identity-management process to suit your needs.
+OneLogin allows you to tailor the identity management process to your needs.
 Not only is it compatible with a number of directory types, OneLogin also gives you a degree of control over the integration process.
 The way the SSO manages groups also adds a degree of flexibility.

-Multi-factor authentication: MFA is essential to securing users' accounts and maintaining the integrity of your network.
+Multifactor authentication: MFA is essential to securing users' accounts and maintaining the integrity of your network.
 OneLogin comes with a number of authentication platforms preintegrated, but it also allows integration of any third-party authentication methods you want to include.
-Security policies can be set by administrators to dictate precisely how users can sign on; for example, by employing OneLogin's "one-time password" or by SMS authentication.
+You can set security policies to dictate precisely how users can sign on, such as by employing OneLogin's one-time password or SMS authentication.

 OneLogin offers several pricing tiers.
-The first level is Free and includes SSO for three applications and five personal applications.
+The first level is free and includes SSO for three applications and five personal applications.
 The next tier, the Starter subscription, costs $2 per user per month (25-user minimum) and includes SSO and MFA for all of your applications.
-The Enterprise subscription costs $4 per user per month and includes multiple directory-type integration, multiple languages, custom reports and security policies.
-Finally, the Unlimited subscription costs $8 per user per month and includes the complete SSO solution, including custom fields and mapping, user provisioning and several additional integrations.
+The Enterprise subscription costs $4 per user per month and includes integration with multiple directory types, multiple languages, custom reports and security policies.
+Finally, for those looking for an even more extensive SSO solution, the Unlimited subscription costs $8 per user per month and includes custom fields and mapping, user provisioning, and several additional integrations.

-OneLogin's mapping feature might lend it some additional flexibility, but it also requires additional attention since security groups are not automatically synchronized from the active directory.
-So while you get some additional customization out of mappings, you're also introducing more complexity.
+OneLogin's mapping feature requires additional attention, since security groups are not automatically synchronized from the active directory.
+So, while you get some additional customization out of it, you're also introducing more complexity.
 While this isn't really a limitation, it is a caveat worth mentioning.